Tips and Tricks That Will Protect Your Mattress In Storage

 Greg- Yes gravity is going to drag it down.
 They’re heavier so at some point you’re going to get this pinching spot and that is why laying a mattress down flat is better.
-You don’t want gravity working against it, that is why I suggested earlier if you must stand the mattress on its end or side you pancake or sandwich the mattress and boxspring together tight so the layering is supported.
+You don’t want gravity working against it, that is why I suggested earlier if you must stand the mattress on its end or side you pancake or sandwich the mattress and box spring together tight so the layering is supported.
 Think of it like bookends for a mattress.
 You are fighting migration on the materials from gravity.
 And another thing pocketed coils are especially vulnerable due to their extreme weight.
-Pocket coils in particular are going to have more of that bowing effect than a standard open end coil system that uses a helical wires that connects and holds them stable.
-At Campbell we go out of our way when it comes to pocket coils to glue most every layer which most people have given up on because the cost prohibits it.
+Pocket coils, in particular, are going to have more of that bowing effect than a standard open-end coil system that uses helical wires that connects and holds them stable.
+At Campbell, we go out of our way when it comes to pocket coils to glue almost every layer which most people have given up on because the cost prohibits it.
 This is the primary reason why we do a lot of the gluing of the layers, coils, and we glue inside the tub.
 Pocket coils due to their design become more floppy even making a mattress hard to carry.

 One more thing I would like to mention to people that are thinking about storing mattresses.
 When moving them please be careful.
 Mattresses can be quite heavy and you can hurt yourself if you do not know how to lift properly or damage the mattress.
 I suggest hiring a professional mover.
 They can take care of the proper packaging for preparation of storage and should know how to handle the mattress warding off potential damage.
 They should be able to place your mattress in proper climate-controlled storage until you are ready to put it back into daily use.